190n/squirrel/README.md

 Then visit http://localhost:3000/ in two tabs, or on another computer using your computer's local IP address. **Both players use the keybindings for player 1.**

-You can play [the live version](https://190n.github.io/squirrel), or run it locally.
-It may not work when loaded from the filesystem (file:///) due to browsers' security restrictions.
-If that is the case, run a local file server in the directory with the game files and connect to it.

 Basic Info
 ----------